 Be aware that if you buy the top floor of a shophouse in Cambodia, you own the roof of that building and usually the right to build on top of it.
 You first need district approval though.

 Locals often want to save themselves the 3% brokerage fee rather than use a real estate agent.
 Signs like this show a property is for sale.

 Real Estate Agents in Cambodia

-For a newcomer to property in Cambodia, a proper real estate agent is a must.
+For newcomers to property in Cambodia, a proper real estate agent is a must.
 This is another one of those types of services which often isn’t up to international standards in frontier markets.
-You’re unlikely to find any quality real estate agent outside of Phnom Penh, Siem Reap or Sihanoukville.
+Finding a quality agent outside of Phnom Penh, Siem Reap, or Sihanoukville is unlikely.

-The reason for this is because locals, for the most part, don’t use property agents in Cambodia.
+That’s because locals don’t really use property agents in Cambodia.
 Khmers usually find properties for sale through local circles and word of mouth.
-Therefore, most agents are simply there to make things easier for foreigners.
+Most agents just simplify the process if you’re a foreign buyer.

 It’s also worth noting that some properties will not be available if you use an agent.
 This is because Khmers, whether doing so is practical or not, would much rather market the property themselves and save themselves 3% of the sale value.
 Sellers pay the brokerage commission in Cambodia.

-Many apartments for sale will simply hang out a sign in Khmer script which says the property is for sale, along with a phone number to contact.
-This requires speaking, or knowing someone, who speaks Khmer.
+Many apartments for sale will simply hang a sign outside in Khmer script that says the property is for sale along with a contact number.
+These opportunities require speaking or knowing someone who speaks Khmer.
 But some of the best deals are found through riding around on a motorcycle and taking down notes of properties for sale.